+Facsimile No.:

+E-Mail:

-Entire Agreement; Modification.
+13.5 Entire Agreement; Modification.
 This Agreement is the entire agreement between the Parties relating to the subject matter hereof and supersedes all other terms and prior and contemporaneous agreements relating to the subject matter hereof.
 No amendment or modification of this Agreement, nor waiver of any rights under this Agreement, shall be valid unless in writing signed by each Party.
 The waiver of a breach of any term hereof shall in no way be construed as a waiver of any term or other breach hereof.
 If any provision of this Agreement is held by a court of competent jurisdiction to be contrary to law or otherwise invalid or unenforceable, the remaining provisions of this Agreement shall remain in full force and effect.

 IN WITNESS WHEREOF, the Parties hereto have caused their duly authorized representatives to execute this Agreement effective as of the date first written above.

-FOR 3PARDATA, INC.: FOR PARTICIPANT:
+FOR 3PARDATA, INC.: FOR ENRON NET WORKS LLC:

 Signature: Signature: